STOMM-Project/MoreHealth-Website/README.md

-# MoreHealth Africca website info
+# MoreHealth Africa website info

 **Slogan: ...more health, more life**